kshvmdn/latestvid/README.md

 # Latest Vid
-A command-line tool to open the most recent YouTube video of any account.
+A command-line tool to open the most recent YouTube video for any account.